 Darwin’s nightlife has a raucous reputation.
 A wander along a certain couple of blocks in the famous Mitchell Street and you’ll probably agree that it is well deserved.
 But outside this lively backpacker magnet, the nightlife and entertainment options are quietly and calmly blossoming, in all directions.

-Alternatively, the beer garden at Parap’s Railway Club is an intimate space adored by local hipsters and artsy folk.
-It feels like a 1960s lodge.
+Alternatively, the beer garden at Parap’s Railway Club is an intimate space adored by local hipsters and artsy folk; it feels like a 1960’s lodge.
 The garden’s adjoining room stages indie bands from all over Australia, and its interior is strewn with fairy lights, low couches and wine barrel high tables.

-And just because life is an adventure, try a Darwin-flavoured drag show at Throb (Smith Street).
+Because life is an adventure, try a Darwin-flavoured drag show at Throb (Smith Street).
 Don’t be put off by the kitschy name, this joint attracts open-minded Darwinites from all walks of life.